Interesting, is it?

 Think again now.
-No I am not talking about shoulder surfing here, come on!
-Hackers can now mathematically generate your entered passwords by interpreting a video of you tapping on your smartphone even if the display is not visible.
-This has been demonstrated at the Syracuse University.
+No, I am not talking about shoulder surfing here, come on!
+Hackers can now mathematically generate your entered password by interpreting a video of you tapping on your smartphone even if the display is not visible.
+This has been demonstrated through an experiment at Syracuse University.

-The mechanics behind this interpretation is “spatio temporal dynamics” to measure the distance from the fingers to the phone’s screen and then making the exact guess.
-One of the co-author of a paper about this technology, Vir Phoha says that it is like lip reading.
-All you need to have and know is a clear video of the user typing and known geometry and model of the phone.
+The mechanics behind this interpretation is to use “Spatio-temporal dynamics” to measure the distance from the fingers to the phone’s screen to guess the password typed on the phone.
+One of the co-authors of a paper about this technology, Vir Phoha says that it is like lip-reading.
+All you need to have and know is a clear video of the user typing and a known geometry and model of the phone.

-No incidents have been reported yet of hackers stealing password in such a way but it is known that it won’t be very far away.
-With mobile banking coming to every one and the increasing use, the vulnerability increases multifold and the developers of this technology have stated that it is very simple to implement for anybody who knows programming.
-If used in the right direction National Security and Law enforcement agencies could use it to keep record of people they are tracking.
+Insofar, there have been no incidents of hackers stealing passwords using this method.
+However, the risk is not very far away.
+With the burgeoning use of mobile banking technology due to its increased accessibility, the vulnerability increases multifold.
+Developers of this technology have stated that it is very simple to implement for anybody who knows computer programming.
+Furthermore, if used in the right direction, National Security and Law enforcement agencies could keep track of records of any criminal.

 The Syracuse experiments involved 50 volunteers typing PINs into HTC One smartphones, in a variety of different settings and postures.
 For each volunteer, researchers shot four different videos.
-The recordings were made using two off-the-shelf devices: a Google Nexus 5 smartphone camera and a Sony camcorder.
+The researchers made the recordings using two off-the-shelf devices: a Google Nexus 5 smartphone camera and a Sony camcorder.
 All the videos were shot from the side or back of the phone, from 12 to 15 feet away.
 None of the videos captured the phone screen or explicitly showed what users were typing.

-All this happens in the west, new technologies and smarter internet users.
-In India, we still have the problem of people being very careless about passwords and later complaining that the internet world is very unsafe.
-Just a couple of months ago, I saw an IT professional speaking out loud his ATM pin to a Pizza hut attendant while swiping his card for payment.
-In order to stay safe, it is important to implement high end technologies, yes but without basic internet ethics and safe usage awareness there is no software that can protect you.
+All this happens in the West, with new technologies and smarter internet users.
+However, in India, we still have the problem of people being very careless about passwords in spite of complaining that the internet world is very unsafe.
+Just a couple of months ago, I witnessed an IT professional openly reveal his ATM pin to a Pizza Hut attendant while swiping his card for payment.
+While it may be important to implement high-end technologies to stay safe, without basic internet ethics and safe-usage awareness, there is no software that can protect you.